Doug Williams, under pressure of history, had a Super Bowl that still ranks among the best

 After being knocked out of the game for one series after straining his knee in the first quarter, Williams, who underwent a four-hour root canal the day before, returned and led the greatest single-quarter offensive explosion in Super Bowl history.
 The former Grambling star completed 9 of 11 passes for 228 yards and four touchdowns in Washington’s 35-point second quarter, which turned a 10-0 deficit into a rout.
 The outburst began with an 80-yard touchdown pass to wide receiver Ricky Sanders and ended with an eight-yard scoring grab by tight end Clint Didier.
 Williams finished 18 of 29 for 340 yards, four touchdowns and one interception, earning MVP honors.

 So why does Super Bowl XXII, despite Williams’s historic performance opposite a Hall of Famer in Elway, land in the bottom half of our Super Bowl QB matchup rankings?
 The answer is in the methodology, which relied on three statistical elements.
-The first assessed the quality of the two quarterbacks’ careers.
+The first assessed the quality of the quarterbacks’ careers.
 The second measured how well they played in the season leading up to their Super Bowl meeting.
 Finally, the quarterbacks’ performance in the big game was considered.
 Williams was a solid but not exceptional player in the years before and after his only Super Bowl appearance, and he started only two games during the 1987 regular season, so he rates poorly on two of the three elements.

 Williams’s performance in the Super Bowl, however, was among the best ever.
 His quarterback game score, a modification to baseball statistician Bill James’s formula used for pitchers, was 68.
-That’s the fourth-highest in Super Bowl history behind only the San Francisco 49ers’ Steve Young and Joe Montana, who posted game scores of 71 in 1994 and 1989, respectively, and the New England Patriots’ Tom Brady (69) in 2017.
+That’s the fourth highest in Super Bowl history behind only the San Francisco 49ers’ Steve Young and Joe Montana, who posted game scores of 71 in 1994 and 1989, and the New England Patriots’ Tom Brady (69) in 2017.

 “As the first Black quarterback in the NFL championship game,” The Post’s Ken Denlinger wrote after Washington’s 42-10 win, Williams “was under even more scrutiny this week than Elway.
 He handled that with grace and patience, and then performed as brilliantly as any of his most ardent admirers could have hoped.”